Cascading/cascading-hive/README.md

 read from that within your Cascading Flow.
 This restriction might change in the future.

+Also note that it is not yet possible to write to transactional tables and that the `HiveTap` will prevent any attempt to do so.

-Please also note also that Hive relies on the `hadoop` command being present in your `PATH` when it executes the queries on the Hadoop cluster.
+Finally note that Hive relies on the `hadoop` command being present in your `PATH` when it executes the queries on the Hadoop cluster.